visionmedia/masteringnode/chapters/modules.md

     var utils = {};
 	utils.merge = function(obj, other) {};

-CommonJS modules remove this conflict by "wrapping" the contents of a JavaScript file with a closure similar to what is shown below, however more pseudo globals are available to the module, not just `exports`, `require`, and `module`.
+CommonJS modules remove this conflict by "wrapping" the contents of a JavaScript file with a closure similar to what is shown below, however more pseudo globals are available to the module in addition to `exports`, `require`, and `module`.
 The `exports` object is then returned when a user invokes `require('utils')`.

     var module = { exports: {}};
 	(function(module, exports){
 	    exports.merge = function(){};
 	})(module, module.exports);

-First create the file _./utilities.js_, and define the `merge()` function below.
+First create the file _./utils.js_, and define the `merge()` function below.

 	exports.merge = function(obj, other) {
 	    var keys = Object.keys(other);